Juptian/Conway-s-Game-of-Life/README.md

 - Code is a lot cleaner, and just overall easier to read
 - Code is more performant
 - It's easier to follow the algorithm running

+# Contributions
+If you wish to make a contribution, I am not currently looking for them, but you can make a pull request, and I'll check it out

+##Licence
+MIT liscence